Eber: Hebrew

-The 13th-century Muslim historian Abu al-Fida relates a story noting that the patriarch Eber, the great-grandson of Shem, refused to help with the building of the Tower of Babel.
+The 13th-century Muslim historian Abu al-Fida related a tradition about how the patriarch Eber, the great-grandson of Shem, refused to help with the building of the Tower of Babel.
 As a result, his language was not confused when the tower was abandoned.
-He and his family alone retained the original Adamic language, which he identified as Hebrew, a language named after ʿEber.
+He and his family alone retained the original Adamic language, which was identified as Hebrew, a language named after ʿEber.

 In Islam

-In Islam, Ābir ibn Shālakh (Arabic: عابر بن شالخ) is sometimes referred to in classical Islamic writings as the "father" of the "prehistoric, original Arabs" (the ʿArab al-ʿĀriba), who lived in the Arabian Peninsula after the Deluge. ʿEber was also identified with the Muslim prophet Hud by some of the early Muslim authorities, who has a surah named after him in the Quran.
+In Islam, ʿĀbir ibn Shālakh (Arabic: عابر بن شالخ) is sometimes referred to in classical Islamic writings as the "father" of the "prehistoric, original Arabs" (the ʿArab al-ʿĀriba), who lived in the Arabian Peninsula after the Deluge. ʿEber was also identified with the Muslim prophet Hud by some of the early Muslim authorities, who has a surah named after him in the Quran.
 Other sources identify the prophet Hud as ʿEber's son.